-- Aim to deliver vaginally within 8 hours. - Take blood for cross-match, FBC, INR, PTT, and urea and creatinine. - Blood transfusion (2-4 units) is usually necessary, with 1-2 units of fresh frozen plasma. - Insert a central venous pressure (CVP) line through a cubital vein, if feasible. - Insert an indwelling urinary catheter and monitor hourly urine output. - Give fluids to maintain a systolic BP ≥100 mmHg, or a CVP of 6 cm H20. - If there is no progress of labour within one to two hours after AROM, augment with oxytocin if not contraindicated. - Give analgesia using morphine 5 mg IM 4 hourly if necessary. - Caesarean section is indicated if: - There is lack of progress despite oxytocin augmentation, life-threatening haemorrhage, ongoing DIC, or severe oliguria. - The patient is not near delivery after 8 hours.

-This is a high-risk procedure and must preferably be done in a specialist institution.
+- Aim to deliver vaginally within eighthours. - Take blood for cross-match, FBC, INR, PTT, and urea and creatinine. - Blood transfusion (two to four units) is usually necessary, with one-two units of fresh frozen plasma. - Insert a central venous pressure (CVP) line through a cubital vein, if feasible. - Insert an indwelling urinary catheter and monitor hourly urine output. - Give fluids to maintain a systolic BP ≥100 mmHg, or a CVP of six cm H20. - If there is no progress of labour within one to two hours after AROM, augment with oxytocin if not contraindicated. - Give analgesia using morphine five mg IM four hourly if necessary. - Caesarean section is indicated if: - there is lack of progress despite oxytocin augmentation, life-threatening haemorrhage, ongoing DIC, or severe oliguria - the patient is not near delivery after eight hours - This is a high-risk procedure and must preferably be done in a specialist institution.